joseeduardohg/basic-crud-app/README.md

 - git
 - node
 - pnpm
-- docker (Docker Desktop if your using Windows)
+- docker (Docker Desktop if your using Windows or macOS)

 ## Installation